Water-damage inspection

 • Internal plumbing deficiencies

-• Carelessness (leaving taps open, knocking off a sprinkler head, etc.)
+• Carelessness (leaving taps open, or knocking off a sprinkler head, etc.)

 • Improper connections or hook-ups of water using devices or appliances